 How Payroll Taxes Work for Small & Large Businesses

 Employers turn to both their payroll managers and their accountants for help; however, payroll tax work falls outside of the scope of both professionals.
-Flex HR has a payroll tax department set up to manage payroll tax work for companies everywhere.
+Flex HR has a payroll tax department dedicated to this specialized work for companies everywhere.

 When an employee is hired or chooses to relocate to a state where the employer hasn’t previously had a presence there are multiple implications.
 The employer needs to do the following:

-Once the appropriate numbers have been set up for the new state or states, the employer must review human resources compliance tracking items for the affected states.
+Once the appropriate numbers have been set up for the new state or states, the employer must ensure Worker’s Compensation coverage is secured in this state and review human resources compliance tracking items for the affected states.
 The employer also needs to update the employee handbook accordingly and monitor any standard operating procedures.
 This could involve the following:

 - Need to post jobs with the salary disclosed

-- Pay any unused PTO for the calendar year on termination date
+- Pay any accrued wages or unused PTO for the calendar year on termination date

 - Make sure that rules are followed for the salary requirement for any hourly or exempt employees

-- Ensure that proper documentation required at termination for an exiting employee
+- Ensure the proper documentation is recorded at termination for an exiting employee

 Why Outsource Payroll Taxes Processing?

 When a company retains Flex HR for its payroll tax work, a comprehensive approach is taken.
-First, we set up an information gathering session to fully understand your payroll tax needs.
-We get a current employee census and determine where specific employees are located.
+First, we set up an information gathering session to fully understand your needs.
+We get a current employee census, audit your existing payroll journals and tax returns, and determine where specific employees are located.
+We will note if any employees are being taxed in a state that does not match their home address and determine next steps to correct any historically incorrect tax withheld.

 Next, we put together a plan for setting up current state tax-related payroll numbers and identify the priority for each state.
 This involves communication with various state and local agencies.